SeenForAI

 Consistent brand mentions across the web.
 Frequency matters.
 A brand that appears across dozens of independent sources trains the model toward inclusion.
 A brand that only appears on its own domain is effectively invisible.

-Share of Voice: The Core GEO Metric
+Mention Rate and Share of Voice: The Core GEO Metrics

 Measuring GEO With SeenForAI